-Housed in the Columbian College of Arts and Sciences, the Film Studies Program covers classical film aesthetics, surveys the history of world cinema and takes an in-depth look at films from America, France, Germany, Japan, Russia and the Hispanic world.
+Housed in the Columbian College of Arts and Sciences, Film Studies covers classical film aesthetics, surveys the history of world cinema, and takes an in-depth look at films from America, France, Germany, Japan, Russia, and the Spanish-speaking world.

-Committee on Film Studies H. Feigenbaum (Chair), Y. Captain, R. Guenther, K. Harvey, A. Hiltebeitel, P. Rollberg, N. Seavey
+Committee on Film Studies Y. Captain, H. Feigenbaum (Chair), K. Harvey, A. Hiltebeitel, P. Rollberg, N. Seavey

 Explanation of Course Numbers